 The City is now working with the applicant to negotiate changes to the proposal based on The City's review and feedback from the public.
 Once a decision has been made, we will be sharing the final application, the results of public engagement and how we made our decision in an information session.

-The application will then proceed to Calgary Planning Commission and then to City Council for a decision with an anticipated date sometime in Winter 2017/18.
+The application will then proceed to Calgary Planning Commission and then to City Council for a decision with an anticipated date sometime in in Winter/ Spring 2018.

 All input gathered through all phases of engagement will also be used in reports provided to Calgary Planning Commission and City Council.
 You can still get involved by submitting your written comments to City Administration or members of Council, and by attending the Public Hearing of Council.